BSc (Hons) Operating Department Practice

 The course prepared me extremely well for work as an Operating Department Practitioner.
 The lecturers are extremely passionate about the course and this even extends to regular visits when you are out in practice, which you have to do as part of the degree.Faye Kennett

-Operating department practitioners are fast-paced, challenging roles and we’ve designed our BSc (Hons) Operating Department Practice to help equip you with all the skills and knowledge you need to start this exciting career.
+This is a fast-paced, challenging role and at BNU we know how essential preparation is.
+That's why we designed our Operating Department Practice degree to equip you with all the skills you need to start out on this exciting career path.

 Alongside your studies, you will take part in a range of clinical placements with our NHS partner hospitals.
-We work with a range of hospitals across the region and our students are highly respected whilst out in practice.
-We consistently see a high rate of employability after completing the course, with 98% of our students either in employment or further study six months after graduating (HESA 2020).
-Many of our students are employed by the Trust that they worked with during their time at the University.
+We work with a range of hospitals across the region and our students are highly respected while out in practice.
+We consistently see a high rate of employability after completing the course.
+Many graduates are employed by the trust that they worked in while at university.

-In addition to your degree, all students are given the opportunity to achieve additional clinical qualifications.
+In addition to your degree, you are given the opportunity to achieve additional clinical qualifications.
 This includes the Immediate Life Support award, which is delivered at the University prior to completion of your studies.

 The lecturers have been incredibly supportive and helpful and created an environment where it has been enjoyable to learn the foundations for, what can be, a challenging career.
 The best advice a lecturer has given me during the course is “You get out of it what you put in”.... this has never been more true.Jennifer Brown